 For students interested in receiving the Sacrament of Confirmation:

-For the past several years I have been tweaking Confirmation preparation to try and shift how we see this sacrament.
+For the past several years Paul Fahey and I have been tweaking Confirmation preparation to try and shift how we see this sacrament.
 For a long time Confirmation has been seen as a rite of passage for when a student reaches a particular grade.
 However, Confirmation is not a sign of now being an adult in the faith, rather, it’s the completion of a person’s baptism.
 Confirmation is something that is personally discerned depending on the desire and disposition of the individual wanting to receive it.

 As always, please contact me with any questions.